emredagli/osm-searcher/README.md

 ### Unit Tests For React & Mapbox GL JS
 I found mapbox-gl-js-mock (https://github.com/mapbox/mapbox-gl-js-mock) but I took some errors might be related with version.

+### Finding The Center of GeoJSON Feature
+After user select a feature it is better to make it center on the map.
+Unfortunately, Mapbox GL JS has no lib function to get center of a geoJSON feature.
+That can be point, linestring, polygon or multipolygon.
+So [Turf Library](http://turfjs.org/docs/) used to find the center of a feature.

 ## Feature Works

 ## Available Scripts